opendp/opendp/docs/source/user/transformation-constructors.rst

 the cast may fail, so the output domain may include null values (``OptionNullDomain`` and ``InherentNullDomain``).
 We have provided imputation transformations to transform the data domain to the non-null ``VectorDomain<AllDomain<TA>>``.

-You may also be in a situation where you want to bypass dataframe loading and casting, because you already have a vector of floats loaded into memory.
+You may also be in a situation where you want to bypass dataframe loading and casting because you already have a vector of floats loaded into memory.
 In this case, you should start your chain with an imputer if the floats are potentially null.